 At the beginning of the semester when the exam is taken, the Advisor must email all Geography faculty members stating the general and specific fields of interest, as well as soliciting questions.
 Questions relating directly to the student's proposed plan of research are not to be asked at this time.
-Any faculty member may submit questions for the student, in addition to those from the Supervisory Committee.
 Each member of the Supervisory Committee may submit questions.
 These are given to the Advisor who will administer the exam.
 Usually a student answers questions from one faculty member per day.
 The student will answer questions over a four to five-day period (usually 8 a.m. to 5 p.m.).
 Exam conditions are established by each committee member (e.g., open-book, etc.).
 Plagiarism is a serious offense and any student found to commit plagiarism is subject to disciplinary action such as failure of the exam and/or being reported to the Student Honor Council for possible disciplinary action.